Documentation Decay

 A useful way to think about it: for every major feature your product ships, estimate how many existing help center articles describe a workflow that feature touched.
 If a UI redesign affected 20 articles and your help center has 100 articles total, 20% of your content is potentially wrong after that one release.
 A quarterly audit is not a precaution.
 It is damage control.

 The most common audit mistake is starting with the content.
 Reading every article from top to bottom is slow, subjective, and does not prioritize by impact.
-Start with the data instead.
+Start with data instead.

-Step 1: Pull your ticket data
+Step 1: Build your content inventory

-Step 2: Sort by traffic and age
+Step 2: Pull traffic and ticket correlation data

-Step 3: Cross-reference with your release notes
+Step 3: Cross-reference with release notes

 Pull your last 90 days of release notes, changelogs, or sprint reviews.
 For each change that touched the product's UI, navigation, or core workflows, identify the help center articles that describe those features.
 These are your highest-probability outdated articles.
 You already know the product changed.
 You just need to confirm whether the documentation reflects it.

 This step produces the highest-signal findings in any audit.
 Instead of reviewing 100 articles hoping to find the wrong ones, you start from 15 UI changes in your last three releases and work outward.
+For teams using GitHub or a CI/CD pipeline, this cross-reference can be partially automated.
+Even a manual changelog review cuts audit time significantly.

-Step 4: Review the flagged articles
+Step 4: Review flagged articles against the live product

 With your prioritized list in hand, review each flagged article against the live product.
 Open the article and the product side by side.
 Walk through every step.
 Check every UI label, navigation path, and screenshot against what the product actually shows today.